Fact-Checking A White House Claim That A Wall Could Stop Drugs, Human Trafficking

 The tweet was, in fact, an abbreviated version of words that President Donald Trump had said earlier in the day to reporters, according to the White House’s website.
 Drug smugglers and traffickers “don’t come through your checkpoints; they come through areas where you have hundreds of miles without walls and without barriers, or without strong fences,” Trump had said.

 On one of those issues, there’s not enough information available to make a claim such as that.
-On the other issue, the claim is flat-out wrong.
+On the other issue, the claim is possibly flat-out wrong.

 Drug smuggling

-On the topic of how a border wall could stop drugs from entering the country, most experts agree that the president’s and White House’s assertions are inaccurate.
+On the topic of how a border wall could stop drugs from entering the country, most experts agree that the president and White House’s assertions are inaccurate.

 Trump cites “meth, cocaine, heroin” coming across the border.
 But data from his own administration shows most of these drugs are found at the ports, not smuggled over the border fence. https://t.co/wQc0PgmKB6